final-form/react-final-form/docs/faq.md

 The only benefit that higher order components provide over render props is access to the injected props from within component lifecycle methods.
-Plus, it only takes a single line of code to transform a component with a render prop into a HOC.
+Plus, it only takes a single line of code to transform a component with a `render` (or `component`) prop into a HOC.
 If you really want a HOC, you can write your own:

 ```jsx
 import { Form, Field } from 'react-final-form'